-The maximum amount you'll pay out of your own pocket for covered health services in a benefit year.
-Once you reach this limit, your insurance company pays 100% of your covered costs for the rest of the year.
-This includes deductibles, copays, and coinsurance, but not your premium.
+Your out-of-pocket maximum is the most you’ll ever pay for covered health care in a single benefit year.
+Once you hit that number, your insurance pays 100% of covered costs for the rest of the year — no more deductibles, copays, or coinsurance.

 Read More